Last Updated on Samuel Franklinby

 Warrior > Druid > Mage > Ranger > Rogue

-Each of these is explored below in order to detail where their strengths and weaknesses are and how you can build to maximise their potential.
+Each of these is explored below in order to detail what their strengths and weaknesses are and how you can build these Portal Knights classes to maximise their potential.
 With Portal Knights requiring dozens upon dozens of game hours to complete the core content I still encourage players to choose a class that they will enjoy for the adventure over one that is highly rated but does not interest them.

 Portal Knights Classes – Warrior